pflanze/vcard-scm/README.md

     $ ./run

-This will (when run for the first time) compile all of the used libraries in lib/, and hence be slow.
+This will (when run for the first time) compile all of the used libraries in lib/, and hence take a few minutes.
 Ignore the warnings.
-Enter the following at the "`>` " prompt to run the test suite:
+Once the "`>` " prompt appears, enter the following to run the test suite:

     (run-tests)